 Workmans Comp Lawyer Milwaukee, WI

-There are three basic requirements to qualify one for workers’ compensation benefits.
+There are three basic requirements to qualify for workers’ compensation benefits.
 First, you must be an employee.
-This seems like a basic rule for workers’ comp, but may be trickier in the grand scheme of workers’ comp laws.
+This seems like a basic rule for workers’ comp but may be trickier in the grand scheme of workers’ comp laws.
 For example, if a private contractor is hired by somebody and the contractor gets hurt on the job, they may have to pay for their own medical expenses.
 The person who hires the private contractor is generally not legally obligated to purchase workers’ comp insurance.

 The second requirement for eligibility for workers’ compensation benefits is an injury that was acquired on the job.
 A personal injury received at home or not during working hours will not qualify as a work-related injury and therefore will not be compensated by the insurance.
 If the injury sustained by an employee happened on work premises, workers’ comp will typically cover the medical expenses or lost hours.

 Last, the employer must have workers’ compensation insurance.
 Most states require all companies to purchase workers’ comp insurance if they hire employees that are not considered shareholders or owners.
 There are some exceptions to this, such as companies that are sole proprietorships or partnerships that do not have any employees.

 Other workers whose employers may not have to have workers’ comp insurance are listed below.
 It is important to note that employers must already have this insurance for employees to receive benefits after an injury.
 Although the employee may not receive workers’ comp benefits, they always have the right to file a lawsuit against their employers if the working conditions proved to be inherently unsafe, or if an employer showed negligence.
 The following is a general overview and a Milwaukee workman’s comp lawyer can explain more in detail.

 Special Circumstances For Certain Jobs